Top 10 Mistakes Sellers Make When Choosing a Charlottetown or PEI Realtor

 Agents who work for large well-established companies with lots of agents do have some advantages.
 Large companies generally have longer office hours, so someone is always available to answer an ad call on your home.
 Large offices often have larger budgets and can spend more on advertising.
 The ad space for your particular home might not be huge, but because the total ad is so large it gets lots more attention.

 Large real estate companies often have lots of agents.
-This is important because when your house is newly on the market, the company may stage an “office preview” where every agent in the office comes through and tours your home.
+This is important because when your house is new on the market, the company may stage an “office preview” where every agent in the office comes through and tours your home.
 Every agent who views your home and is impressed is another agent on your sales team.

 Additionally, larger companies are often better at offering ongoing education to their agents.
 As a result, your agent may be better qualified and prepared to offer a quality service.
-Although most states require real estate agents to enroll in “ongoing education” to keep pace with changes in the real estate market, many agents only take the “bare minimum” in ongoing education courses.
+Although most states and provinces require real estate agents to enroll in “ongoing education” to keep pace with changes in the real estate market, many agents only take the “bare minimum” in ongoing education courses.
 Sometimes, large offices are better at convincing their agents to go beyond the minimum.

 There are exceptions to every rule, of course.
 Some very effective agents go off on their own and open private offices or “boutique” agencies.